Dynasty Warriors: Gundam

 Production

-Omega Force, Koei’s action game development division, handled the series’ development.
-The team adapted their established Warriors engine to accommodate the unique requirements of mecha combat, including aerial movement, beam weapons, and the larger scale of mobile suit battles.
+Omega Force, Koei’s action game development division responsible for the Dynasty Warriors series, led the game’s development.
+The team faced the challenge of adapting their established engine and gameplay mechanics to accommodate the unique requirements of mecha combat, including aerial movement capabilities, beam weapons, and the distinct scale of mobile suit warfare.

 Design Philosophy